HurlesGroupSanger/Saturation_Genome_Editing/Wetlab_protocols/Cell Culture/HAP1 Transfection (Neon).md

 6. Centrifuge 200rcf for 3 minutes
 7. Aspirate media and re-suspend cell pellet in 5ml of PBS(-/-)
 8. Centrifuge 200rcf for 3 minutes
-9. Aspirate PBS and re-suspend cells in appropriate volume of buffer R (ie 120ul per reaction for 6wp*)
+9. Aspirate PBS and re-suspend cells in appropriate volume of buffer R (ie 120ul per reaction for 6wp*) Note: for HAP1, resuspend 4M cell per 100uL buffer R. if needed, resuspend up to 6M cell per 100uL buffer R.
 10. Transfer 120ul cell suspension to a sterile 1.5ml tube
 11. Add required amount of plasmid (eg. use 6ug pMAX GFP per 100ul reaction)
 12. Carefully pipette cell suspension to mix using a p200 pipette (do NOT mix with Neon pipette)